FirstLegoLeague/launcher/docs/userguide.md

 The left-most column shows the team's rank.
 The rank is taken from the `High` score.
 Ties are broken using 2nd, then 3rd best scores.

-The `Results Display` continuously scrolls through all the teams.
+The `Scoreboard` continuously scrolls through all the teams.

 The tournament title is configured in the [Tournament Settings](#tournament-settings) screen.